How Much Crack Does It Take To Overdose?

 Can You Die From Smoking Crack?

 “Can you die from crack?” is a common question among crack users and their families.
-Although the purity of crack cocaine varies greatly, even the lowest end (about 20%) is pure enough that a smoker is unlikely to make it through five grams without suffering organ failure of some kind; usually, this occurs within 1-5 hours of using.
+Although the purity of crack cocaine varies greatly, there is significant danger associated with smoking crack, including respiratory failure, kidney injury, and heart attack.[5]
 With crack, it is particularly easy to make it to this lethal zone.
-Crack is trumped only by alcohol in emergency room visits.
 In society, the stigma surrounding crack users exists mostly out of concern for the rest of us; for our economy, our safety, and our right to stroll the city streets without fear of being attacked—or even bothered.
 Beneath the scary behavior of desperate urban crack addicts, however, is an enormous, underrepresented, even greater threat to their lives.

 Crack Cocaine Addiction Often Needs Treatment